DartFrog3/Radial_AutonomousRendezvousTransformer/README.md

 As a result, this requires only $`\mathcal{O} (N \log N )`$ tokens.
 This procedure should both speed-up inference and require less VRAM with little to no loss in control performance.
 To integrate the adjustment, LoRA is used to fine-tune and adapt the sparse model to the original dataset.

+In a more physically intuitive sense, radial attention allows the transformer to learn by attributing less attention to far off dynamics (far-future or far-past) while maintaining full focus on the near-time dynamics.
+Given the local nature of classical dynamics, this approach seems somewhat natural.

 ---

 ## 2  Implementation Details